Todd-Werelius/grunt-ensure/README.md

 _Run this task using the `grunt ensure` command._

 - Matches production files to best practice files (QUnit, Doc's etc)
-- If templating information is present any missing best practice files will be created
+- If templating information is present any missing best practice files will be created or updated
 - If any production files cannot be matched to best practice files the task will abort grunt

 ## How ensure works
 Ensure is a multi-task grunt plugin that allows you to match production files to best practice files.
-Ensure accepts 1:n targets so that it can look for different types of practice files such as
+Ensure accepts 1:n targets so that it can look for different types of practice files for each target

 - QUnit javascript files
 - JUnit javascript files